For the Record

-For more than 120 years, the Historical Society of Washington, D.C. has helped preserve depictions of the city’s built environment through paintings and photographs.
-The Historical Society aims to continue the tradition of capturing Washington’s built environment through the arts.
-For the Record is a juried contest and exhibit of the 75 best new artworks that capture Washington’s changing urban landscape.
+Throughout its 123-year history, the Historical Society of Washington, D.C. has helped preserve depictions of the city’s built environment through paintings and photographs.
+Since 2014, the Historical Society’s “For the Record” program and exhibition has continued the tradition of capturing Washington’s built environment through the arts.
+For the Record has provided exposure, recognition, and enduring prestige to local artists, and has raised funds to support the Historical Society.

 In Order to Lesson Tensions: The Pilot District Project and Washington, D.C., 1968-1971

 In 1968, the eyes of a worried nation were on Washington, D.C.
 After the assassination of Dr. Martin Luther King, Jr., and the ensuing widespread neighborhood destruction that followed in the district and nationwide, what would come next?
 Would D.C.’s political and community leaders rise to the occasion?